awesto/django-shop/docs/howto/how-to-product.rst

     # This gets your model's instance the normal way, you get both your model's
     # fields and the Product fields
     o = MyProduct.objects.get(pk=...)

     # This is also possible - You retrieve a MyProduct instance, using the
     # Product manager
     o = Product.objects.get(pk=...)

 .. note:: This is possible thanks to the terrific django_polymorphic dependency

 Product variations
 ====================

-By design, django SHOP does not include an out of the box solution to handling product variations (colors, sizes...), in order to let implementors create their own unrestricted.
+By design, django SHOP does not include an out of the box solution to handling product variations (colors, sizes...) in order to let implementors create their own unrestricted solutions.

 If you want such a pre-made solution for simple cases, we suggest you take a look at the `shop_simplevariations`_ "add-on" application.

 .. _shop_simplevariations: https://github.com/chrisglass/django-shop-simplevariations